-University of Nebraska System President Ted Carter is inviting nominations for the Presidential Medal of Service, an annual award that celebrates Nebraskans’ promotion of the impact the university and higher education have on the state’s economic and social well-being.
+University of Nebraska System President Ted Carter is inviting nominations for this year’s Presidential Medal of Service, an annual award that celebrates Nebraskans’ promotion of the impact the university and higher education have on the state’s economic and social well-being.

 The medal is the highest honor the university president can bestow on a community member.
-All Nebraskans are invited to submit nominations by filling out an online form available here.
+Members of the university community and all Nebraskans are invited to submit nominations by filling out an online form available here.
 Nominations are due Oct.
-30; Carter will then select a winner to be honored at an event in December.
+23. Carter will select a winner to be honored at an event in December.

 University and NU Foundation employees are not eligible to receive the award.
 Elected officials and candidates for elected office are also ineligible.